top of page

 About us

-Bradford International Film Festival (BradIFF) is back!
+Bradford International Film Festival (BRADIFF) is back!

-Following a fantastic debut in 2024, BradIFF returns—bigger, bolder, and more exciting than ever.
+Following a fantastic debut in 2024, BRADIFF returns—bigger, bolder, and more exciting than ever.
 This year, we continue our commitment to championing diverse voices in cinema, with a special spotlight on Global Majority filmmakers.
 Through dedicated screenings, panel discussions, and networking opportunities, we aim to amplify their stories and celebrate their contributions to the industry.

 _DSC5191.jpg